-CNI Vocational School is structured to prepare students for professional careers as Certified Massage Therapists.
-It can also play an important role in treating illness or chronic ailments, and contribute to a higher sense of general well-being.
+Our career college is structured to prepare students for professional careers as Certified Massage Therapists.
+Massage therapy plays an important role in treating illness or chronic ailments, and contributes to a higher sense of general well-being.
 At CNI Massage Therapy School, students gain knowledge and master the practical skills of a massage therapist.
-Students are prepared for the National Certification Exam for Therapeutic Massage to become a Massage Therapist.
+Students are prepared for the National Certification Exam for Therapeutic Massage to become a massage therapist.
 Massage Therapy is one of the most rapidly growing fields today with flexible schedules and great rewards.
 Begin to prepare for a career in massage therapy at CNI Massage Therapy School today!

-The CNI College Diploma Program is designed to prepare the student for entry-level employment as a massage therapist and/or to enter private practice.
+The Massage Therapy School and Diploma Program is designed to prepare the student for entry-level employment as a massage therapist and/or to enter private practice.
 The technical portions of the program introduce a variety of massage therapy techniques to facilitate the graduate's ability to address specific problem areas and concerns presented by the client.

 Massage Therapy Techniques